thoughtworks-jumpstart/jumpstart/javascript/classes/prototype-inheritance.md

 # Prototype Inheritance

+> Factoid: Classes are in fact "special functions", and just as you can define function expressions and function declarations, the class syntax has two components: class expressions and class declarations.
+JavaScript classes, introduced in ECMAScript 2015, are primarily syntactical sugar over JavaScript's existing prototype-based inheritance.

 ## Prototype based Inheritance

 In ES6, we can define classes and extend one from another.
 Then a child class can reuse the logic defined in its parent class.